I have a lot of stones, and I think the main consideration is how long they take to dry, which can vary greatly.

 My storage solution was very cheap and effective- dollar store plastic shoe boxes.
 They can hold from 2-4 larger stones, or more than a dozen thin ones.
 After sharpening, I air the stones out by placing them in the box at a 45 degree angle.
 When they're dry, I close up the boxes and stack them in a drawer.
 Works perfectly.

-Chief Weasel and Director of the B&B Stjynnkii Membörd Dummpsjterd.
+Director of the B&B Stjynnkii Membörd Dummpsjterd.

 Baby Brain Smooth.